lgomezt/Analysis-of-Tweets-During-the-2021-Social-Unrest/README.md

 ### 2. Code

 The `Code` folder contains all the Jupyter notebooks necessary for the analysis.
-For a more detailed explanation of the project's pipeline, refer to `Dictionary.xlsx`.
+For a more detailed explanation of the project's pipeline, refer to [Code Directory](./Code_Directory.html).

 ### 3. Results